 Pendulum exercises are performed when joint movement causes pain or there is marked stiffness or limitation of shoulder movement.

 These exercises are gentle and progressed as tolerated.
 To start, use a stool, chair, counter top or fit ball to stabilize the upper body as shown to the right.
-The goal is to support the back to prevent a secondary injury from occuring.
+The goal is to support the back to prevent a secondary injury from occurring.

 Start with the good side (the shoulder without pain or less pain).
 Grasp a can of soup, a 1-5 pound dumbbell or other like weighted object.